 5. It’s easy to travel with the Inertia Wave.
-If you’re going on a week-log trip, consider bagging the elastomeres in your luggage.
+If you’re going on a week-long trip, consider bagging the elastomers in your luggage.

 4. Inertia Wave exercises are both a muscular and neurological workout.
 I particularly like jumps during the “oxygen thief” exercises, because our CNS has to figure out how to pulse the lines when our feet are off the ground.

 3. Inertia Wave exercises are extremely low impact.
 Since you can pump much energy into the Inertia Wave, HIIT exercises can have arbitrary intensity.
 The last work segment of your Inertia Wave workout may be the longest 20 seconds of your life.